Godiscord/DoubloonsWiki/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the Doubloon Wiki!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Doubloons2** is a Discord Bot developed by Candycup.
+It is a complex system that can manage an economy.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+This wiki is a collection of information about the bot and its features.
+It explains every command and every feature and how they work internally.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   Doubloons2 is not a public bot and can only be used in The Godis Fan Club.

 Contents
 --------